ErieBearsOS/eriebearsos.github.io/_pages/faqs.md

 ### What's Old School?

 Old School is a format where the players use cards from 1993 to 1994, in [our current ruleset][1] this means from Alpha to Fallen Empires, in (usually) a traditional 60-card deck.
-A large focus is on placed on community and events are held not only for the enjoyment of the Old School community but also commonly for [helping good causes in their local community.][2]
+A large focus is on placed on community and events are held not only for the enjoyment of the Old School community but are also quite commonly for [helping good causes in their local community.][2]

+### Are your events sanctioned by WotC?

+**Nope.**

+We'll be keeping it that way.

 ### Is Old School expensive?

-Power Nine cards may be nice but you don't need them at all to have a good time.
-The Erie Bears was founded by three broke college students which should speak for itself.
+Power Nine cards may be nice but you don't need things like them to have a good time.
+Some competitive decks can be built on quite the budget, two-thirds of our members started on a sub-$60 mono-Black list which does quite well.

+If that doesn't say enough then know just know that the Erie Bears was founded by three broke Penn State students.

 ### I'm interested, what do I do?